Does Sun Tanning Accelerate Aging of the Skin?

 Want to avoid premature aging of the skin?
 Find a way to get your sun-kissed glow without involving the sun.

 By now, you’ve likely heard all the warnings about excessive exposure to UV rays.
 You know too much time in the sun can cause sunburns, wrinkles, and a heightened risk of skin cancer.
-Some people even have an allergic reaction to sunshine.

 But alongside these warnings, there are countless myths claiming that a suntan is actually healthy.

 You may have heard that you need a tan to avoid a sunburn.
 Another common myth is that tanning is the best way to get vitamin D, or that you’re safe as long as you don’t burn.

 A Suntan is Actually Proof of Skin Damage